 The use of all or part of a fund to provide benefits from the scheme is called crystallisation.

-A member does not have to retire or stop work in order to take benefits from the Family Pension Trust.
+A member does not have to retire or stop work in order to take benefits from the SSAS.
 Benefits may be taken in stages; the full value of the member’s fund does not have to be used to provide benefits at one time.

-When a member takes benefits from the scheme, and again at age 75, the total value of their pension funds held within the Family Pension Trust and any other pension arrangements they have will be tested against the current lifetime allowance.
+When a member takes benefits from the scheme, and again at age 75, the total value of their pension funds from the SSAS and any other pension arrangements they have will be tested against the current lifetime allowance.
 If the lifetime allowance is exceeded, there will be an additional lifetime allowance tax charge unless the member has obtained pension protection.

 Lump sum payments